World

 Share

 An initial investigation suggested that the fire was likely caused by an electrical short circuit.
-Authorities are to examine the building’s infrastructure to determine the exact cause.
+Authorities are continuing to examine the building’s infrastructure to determine the exact cause.
 In the aftermath, Telecom Egypt expressed condolences for the victims and pledged support to their families.
-The is also assessing the extent of the damage to its facilities and closely with government agencies to expedite the restoration of services.
+The company is also assessing the extent of the damage to its facilities and working closely with government agencies to expedite the restoration of services.

 This tragic event underscores the vulnerabilities in critical infrastructure and the far-reaching consequences that such incidents can have on a nation’s communication networks and daily operations.
-The swift from emergency services and the commitment to restoring services highlight the resilience of Cairo’s emergency response systems.
+The swift response from emergency services and the commitment to restoring services highlight the resilience of Cairo’s emergency response systems.
 However, the incident serves as a stark reminder of the importance of rigorous safety protocols and regular maintenance to prevent similar occurrences in the future.

 Share